schmaenjael/basic-esp32-sketches/README.md

 ## ⚠️ License

-This Project is licensed under the MIT-License
+This Project is licensed under the MIT-License.

 Created with 💜 by Schmaenjael